 c) Choose open formats and standards and burn your CDs, DVDs and other media to them.
 This will ensure that some miscellaneous “.zzz” format won’t be dropped by the manufacturer or the tools to make it (or read it) won’t disappear.
 Think that’s not possible?
 I have iMovie’s I created in Mac OS X Panther that I can no longer open…and that’s from 2005 (though I have workarounds and know Final Cut so all is not lost)

 d) Backup your media.
 If you put all of your digital family photos on some huge 2 Terabyte hard drive, buy a second one (they’re now $150-ish) and store it somewhere else.
 This includes ever more inexpensive photo sharing sites as well as storage where you can keep your digital media forever (make certain you instruct your heirs to keep paying the bills!).

-Here is a “view only” version of the scans I did.
-Some of the photos were in pretty bad shape, others were tiny and are, post scan, suitable to be printed at 8″ x 10″, and still others had water damage that’s now gone.
+Some of the photos scanned were in pretty bad shape, others were tiny and are, post scan, suitable to be printed at 8″ x 10″, and still others had water damage that’s now gone.
 The best part?
 Everyone in the family will now have copies and they can make copies-of-copies with no loss in quality.

 Click on any thumbnail to view a larger version…